 You'll complete a major individual engineering project under the supervision of an individual member of the academic staff.
 The individual engineering project will give you the opportunity to choose a project area in which you can carry out research and apply knowledge gained from core engineering modules, with a particular focus on the design of control systems, integration of sensors and actuators, electrical and mechanical mechanisms, and demonstration of such a system with appropriate software.
 You'll apply professional skills, including project management, risk management, decision making and identifying and managing cost drivers.
 Delivery of a final project report will give you the opportunity to apply critical analysis and detailed research in addition to developing your communication skills.

 Modern Industry Practice – 15 credits

-Develop a detailed understanding of the global engineering industry to assist you in making appropriate career plans.
 Professional engineers need to have a sound knowledge of how the engineering industry operates, including the different roles within companies, the operation of supply chains, legal and contractual issues, and much more.
-This knowledge is also vital for individual career planning.
+This module covers all of this, equipping you with an understanding of the global engineering industry which could be vital for your future career planning.

 Team Project – 45 credits

 Undertake an advanced engineering project in groups of 3 to 6 supervised by a member of staff and mentored by a collaborator from industry.
 The projects are set up to emulate professional practices: you’ll be required to develop a tender or business plan with industrial mentors acting as customers.

 The MEng programme in year 4 has a selection of optional modules for each semester from which you must choose 4.
 Note you are only permitted to choose two modules for each semester.

 Basket (60 credits)